Rice noodles take seconds to cook, but that doesn’t help you when you want to take some to work for lunch.

 So what’s the best way to store rice noodles?

-Rice noodles are always best served fresh, but you can keep any leftovers in an airtight container in the fridge.
-Rinse plain rice noodles in cold water and then toss them in oil before storing them to prevent them from sticking together.
+Rice noodles are always best served fresh, but you can keep any leftovers in an airtight container in the fridge for 3-4 days.
+Rinse plain rice noodles in cold water and then toss them in oil (optional) before storing them to prevent sticking.
 Skip this step if the rice noodles are already in a sauce.

 Note: vermicelli noodles and pho noodles are types of rice noodles, so everything in this article applies to them too.